Make-Magazine/makehub/wp-content/plugins/import-users-from-csv-with-meta/readme.txt

 5. Extra profile information (user meta)

 == Changelog ==

+= 1.17.5.2 =
+*   New hooks into shortcode form to enable include actions from there

+= 1.17.5.1 =
+*   New action class introduced to make easier to use options into the plugin
+*   Path to file in homepage tab, now it is saved to prevent to rewrite it in every import

 = 1.17.5 =
 *   Fixed problems importing avatar from WP User Avatar